seneca86/Midterm_EMS/test.md

 * c) `mpg = mpg.assign(horsepower2 = mpg.horsepower x 2)`
 * d) `mpg[‘horsepower2’] ** 2`

-40. Which would be the new formula of the equation also considering this quadratic term?
+40. Which would be the new formula of the regression also considering this quadratic term?
 * a) `mpg ~  horsepower * horsepower2 + acceleration`
 * b) `mpg ~ mpg + horsepower + horsepower2`
 * c) `mpg + horsepower2 ~ mpg + acceleration`